UF4007/ioManager/README.md

     using prot_output_type = OutputType; // Type of data this protocol produces

     // Output operation (implements Output Protocol)
-    void operator>>(future_with<OutputType>& fut) {
+    // Can be any of the three output protocol types void operator>>(future_with<OutputType>& fut) {
         // Implementation for outputting data
         // When data is available, resolve the future with the data }

     // Input operation (implements Input Protocol)
-    future operator<<(const InputType& data) {
+    // Can be either of the two input protocol types future operator<<(const InputType& data) {
         // Implementation for accepting input data
         // Return a future that resolves when the operation completes